philip-ndikum/TemporalScope/README.md

 ---

 **TemporalScope** is an open-source Python package designed to bridge the gap between scientific research and practical industry applications for analyzing the temporal dynamics of feature importance in AI & ML time series models.
 Developed in alignment with Linux Foundation standards and licensed under Apache 2.0, it builds on tools such as Boruta-SHAP and SHAP, using modern window partitioning algorithms to tackle challenges like non-stationarity and concept drift.

 This package is flexible and extensible, supporting frameworks like **Pandas, Polars, Modin, Dask, and PyArrow** via **native Narwhals compatibility**.
-Additionally, the optional _Clara LLM_ modules (etymology from the word _Clarity_) are intended to serve as a model-validation tool to support explainability efforts (XAI). **Note**: TemporalScope is currently in **beta and pre-release** phase, so some installation methods may not work as expected on all platforms.
-Please check the `CONTRIBUTIONS.md` for the full roadmap.
+Additionally, the optional _Clara LLM_ modules (etymology from the word _Clarity_) are intended to serve as a model-validation tool to support explainability efforts (XAI).
+> NOTE: TemporalScope is currently in **beta and pre-release** phase, so some installation methods may not work as expected on all platforms.

 <!-- --8<-- [end:HOME] -->
 ### Table of Contents